Petitions and joint letters

 Do I need to attend the meeting?

-No, you do not need to attend the meeting but you are welcome to come along.
+No, you do not need to attend the meeting but you are welcome to come along or to view the meeting via live streaming.

 - Surf Coast Shire Council is committed to protecting all personal and sensitive information consistent with the principles set out in the Privacy and Data Protection Act 2014.